-IN THE CLASSROOM: Fendel intends to major in arts and sciences, but is also interested in business.
+IN THE CLASSROOM: Fendel is an open major in the arts and sciences.

 PERSONAL: Gabriel Cordeiro Fendel was born on Sept.
 30, 1999, in Indianapolis, Ind.
 He is the son of John and Solange Fendel.
 He has dual citizenship (Brazil).
 His mother is an Olympian, running the marathon in 1996 for Brazil, and his father ran in college at Ball State.